We just wrapped a huge review on how early trauma, infection, and stress can downregulate serotonin...for life!

 The first basically says that CBD is shaping the pathway of serotonin itself as opposed to just jacking up levels.

-Not to be sensationalist but this is the very manner in which the brain adjusts function (as with outside interlopers like SSRI and alcohol).
+Not to be sensationalist but this avoids how the brain builds tolerance (as with outside interlopers like SSRI and alcohol).

 The second is more telling.

 The effect of CBD depended on the state of the system.

 This may be the most important thing you've read yet (assuming you've lasted this long...sorry).

 We see this all over the pathways affected by CBD.

 It's called a biphasic (two different responses depending on the state of the system).

 There's even a tri-phasic effect with cancer that drives home the point:

 - Normal cell with low inflammation - no effect